weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 (Theorem 2.8).
 Since E; = S, and E, is infinite, S is infinite, and thus countable.

-Corollary Suppose A is at most countable, and, for every a € A, B, is at most countable.
+Corollary Suppose A is at most countable, and, for every a  \in  A, B, is at most countable.
 Put

 T=|JB..